Z-X-Peng/texthelper/README.md

 4. [layout](project/layout.html)

 # Commands
-input `flask run` in the `Terminal` this link will bring you to the `Home` page of the TextHelper website In the `Home` page, you can use the convertor, which helps you convert your text into lowercase or uppercase If you want to use the translator, you need to click the `Translator`, which is nearby `Home`
+Input `flask run` in the `Terminal`
+This link will bring you to the `Home` page of the TextHelper website In the `Home` page, you can use the convertor, which helps you convert your text into lowercase or uppercase If you want to use the translator, you need to click the `Translator`, which is nearby `Home`